-The Code and Third Party Code can be found on CSL.com (We Are CSL > Corporate Governance > Code of Responsible Business Practice).
-CSL's ethics-based decision-making tool weaves together CSL's Purpose, Values and decision-making Principles to establish a clear point of reference when making decisions across the organisation.
-The development of the tool was informed by the expertise of The Ethics Centre, employees and the management team.
+CSL's ethics-based decision-making Tool weaves together CSL's Purpose, Values and decision-making Principles to establish a clear point of reference when making decisions across the organisation.
+The development of the Tool was informed by the expertise of The Ethics Centre, employees and the management team.